tweag/python-monorepo-example/content/blog/2021-03-25-haskell-java.md

 track changes to files in the jurisdiction of the other build system.
-The `Cabal`-based build system is not going to notice if we change the `gradle` configuration to build a different version of `common-collections4`.
-Or if we change a source file on the Java side.
+The `Cabal`-based build system is not going to notice if we change the `gradle` configuration to build a different version of `common-collections4`, or if we change a source file on the Java side.
 Easy enough, we could run `gradle` every time we want to rebuild our program, just in case something changed in the Java side.
 But then, should the Haskell build system rebuild the Haskell side?
 Or should it